Cheshire Care Record

 Working across doctors surgeries, hospitals, community teams, mental health professionals, cancer care and social care the Cheshire Care Record provides a single summary of your health and social care record.

-If you are being seen by more than one health or care service, the professionals treating you will now be able to share summary information if you have provided consent.
+If you are being seen by more than one health or care service, the professionals treating you will now be able to share summary information.
 This information can include recent appointments, test results, medicines, and a summary of any social care plan you are receiving.

 For more information please visit: www.cheshirecarerecord.co.uk

 We record information about you so we can provide services to you.
 This information may be kept on paper or on a computer.

 Your records are confidential and can only be seen by the people who are providing you with a service.
 We do not give them to anyone else unless we have your permission or the law allows us to.

 Records are generally kept for a few years after you stop receiving a service from us.

 Your medical records will contain a detailed history about your physical and mental health.
 This history will have been compiled throughout your life by a range of healthcare professionals as part of your care.

 There are no legal restrictions preventing anyone from accessing their medical records.
 Under the terms of the Data Protection Act 2018 we all have the right to request access to them and we do not have to provide any reasons why.

 If you would like to view your medical records you can apply by: